The New Priorities Driving Relocating Families to the Home Counties

 The Human Side of the Search

-Katherine echoes the sentiment.
+Beyond logistics and market data lies the human dimension.
+Katherine has spent years working face-to-face with clients, often over months of searching and decision-making.
 “We’re often with clients at quite pivotal life stages: moving from London with young children, returning from abroad, or downsizing after decades in one place.
 It’s not just about finding a house.
 It’s about helping them visualise the life they want next.”

 Woman in blue suit jacket with long brown hair looking at camera